RedHatSatellite/sat6_scripts/README.md

 will be useful to periodically ensure that the disconnected satellite repos are consistent - the repodata will indicate mismatches with synced content.

-To export a selected repository set, a config file must exist in the config directory.
-The name of the config file is the 'environment' that the configuration applies to.
+To export a selected repository set, the exports.yml config file must exist in the config directory.
+The format of this file is shown below, and contains one or more 'env' stanzas, containing a list of repositories to export.
+The repository name is the LABEL taken from the Satellite server.
-This is useful if you have a development and production disconnected Satellite and don't want to export the full DOV to the development environment.
-In this case we will name the config file DEVELOPMENT.yml and its contents will look like the example below.
-Repository names are the LABEL taken from the Satellite server and must maintain the YAML array formatting.

 Note also that the 'environment' export option also allows for the export of ISO (file) based repositories in addition to yum RPM content.
 Using the DOV export does